University of Technology, Jaipur: Recognitions

 It has a memorandum of understanding with the Institute of Chartered Accountants of India (ICAI) and Institute of Company Secretaries of India (ICSI).

 University is Accredited with ISO 21001:2018 for Educational Organizations Management System by IAF.

+As of 4 July 2025, a team from the National Assessment and Accreditation Council (NAAC), Bengaluru, conducted an official assessment and inspection at the University of Technology (UOT), Jaipur.
+Following the evaluation process, the university was awarded a B++ grade in recognition of its academic performance, infrastructure, and institutional processes.